dhruv1489/app-ideas/Projects/3-Advanced/Shuffle-Deck-App.md

 the dialog with no changes.
 -   [ ] User can click the 'OK' button in the warning dialog to clear the output area and close the warning dialog.
+-   [ ] If a user starts a new test without changing the number of repeats, the existing timers for the other tests should remain active.
+-   [ ] If a user changes the number of repeats, all timers should reset and a new warning should be triggered.

 ## Bonus features

 -   [ ] User can see a third algorithm button - 'WELL512a.c'.